UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/Lecture3/code/keras 0.3.0 (as used in lecture)/Readme.md

 - GermEvalReader.py: Reads in the tsv-data from the GermEval task and outputs them as matrices

 # 4. Hints
 Updating the word embeddings layer takes significant time and is not necessary, as we have pre-trained word embeddings.
-You can disable the update of the embeddings by setting the trainable weights for this layer to an empty set.
+For lasagne, you should ensure that the word embeddings are not updated, i.e. the W-matrix of the EmbeddingLayer should not be updated by Lasagne.

+For Keras we provided a FixedEmbedding implementation (KerasLayer/FixedEmbedding.py).
+The embedding matrix of this layer will *not* be updated during training time.

 # 5. Performance and Runtime
-On my computer, the Keras implementation with a window size of 2 runs for about 10.0 seconds per epoch.
+On my computer, the Keras implementation with a window size of 2 runs for about 9.5 seconds per epoch, the Lasagne implementation for about 29.5 seconds per epoch.

-Adding the casing information to Keras increases the runtime to about xx seconds/epoch.
+Adding the casing information to Keras increases the runtime to about 12-14 seconds/epoch.

 The performance after 10 epochs is:
-- Without case information: 10 epoch: F1 on dev: 0.690786, F1 on test: 0.684517
+- Without case information: 10 epoch: F1 on dev: 0.699177, F1 on test: 0.693651
 - With case information: 10 epoch: F1 on dev: 0.710590, F1 on test: 0.709284